kimmaroe/sortir_eni_symfony_project_2020/README.md

 where your database is located and the database's name in the DATABASE_URL as follow :
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"

-Once you're done with this, you can now create your database using Doctrine ORM: at the root of your project run this command : php bin/console doctrine:database:create then, if you are on a local environnement, you can update the schema database running this command : php bin/console doctrine:schema:update --force
+Once you're done with this, you're able to create your database using Doctrine ORM: at the root of your project run this command : php bin/console doctrine:database:create then, if you are on a local environnement, you can update the database's schema running this command : php bin/console doctrine:schema:update --force

 you can also follow Symfony documentation here https://symfony.com/doc/current/doctrine.html#configuring-the-database .

-#### load in some data
+#### Load in some data
 In order to populate your database, we need you to install DoctrineFixturesBundle.
 Run this command at the root of your project: composer require --dev doctrine/doctrine-fixtures-bundle